Karl-Horning/oxford-learners-dictionaries-api/README.md

    echo 'APP_KEY=your_app_key_here' >> .env
    ```

-   (You may optionally include a base URL, though the script uses a hardcoded one.)
+   Optionally include a base URL, though the script uses a hardcoded one.

 4. Run the tool with: